“GAPP” for Data Visualization

 Description

-As an accountant, GAAP fundamentally guides us working with transactions and money.
-It’s almost a pet peeve for us to see someone treat cash deposits the same as revenue.
+For accountants, GAAP fundamentally guides us working with transactions and money.
+It’s a pet peeve for us accountants to see someone treat cash deposits the same as revenue.
 However, what if there is “GAAP” for data info graphics?
 What if our innocent graphs are pet peeve to our target audience?
-This beginner-friendly seminar addresses the blind spots through a framework for professional data visualization and practical hands-on exercises with modern open-source data analytics tool stacks in R or Python.
+This beginner-friendly seminar addresses this big blind spot through a systematic framework for professional data visualization and practical hands-on exercises, As a big bonus, audience get to experience using popular, powerful and beginner-friendly open-source (i.e. free) langauge R to build professional-grade data visualizations.

 Key Takeaways